Research Core Facilities

 The Bioimaging Centre offers advanced imaging technology, providing access to state-of-the-art equipment.
 The list includes microscopes for routine imaging of histology stained and fluorescent samples as well as confocal microscopes providing thin optical sections of thick specimens with improved contrast.
 In addition, an advanced live cell imaging system allows brief or long-term imaging of samples in an environmentally controlled chamber.
 Several image analysis computers are also available with software to prepare data for publication.

-Zeiss AxioObserver inverted microscope for live cell imaging
+Zeiss AxioObserver inverted microscope

 Olympus Upright BX50 microscope